Expunge a Felony Conviction or Suspended Sentence

 Expungement of A Felony Conviction or Suspended Sentence

 If you were convicted of a non-violent felony offense and have received a full pardon from the Governor of Oklahoma, you may be eligible for expungement.
-If you’d like to learn more about the pardon process, here is a copy of the application.
 You cannot have a misdemeanor or felony conviction in the last 15 years.
 Finally, have no charges pending, and ten (10) years have passed since the end of the felony conviction, you may be eligible for an expungement.

 If you receive an expungement your arrest record will disappear.
 In job or college applications and other pursuits, you may lawfully state that “this never happened” or you may lawfully omit disclosure of the event.
 Expungement makes the arrest as if it never happened.

 Check here to see if your conviction was for a violent or non-violent felony.
 If the crime you were convicted of appears on the list, you may not be eligible for expungement.
 Contact us to find out if your Oklahoma suspended sentence is eligible for expungement.